wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

     Once this job completes, the package containing the WordCount application can be found at **target/scaldingwordcount-1.0-SNAPSHOT.jar**.

-## Run the job on a Linux-based cluster
+ Linux-based  ## Run the job on a Linux-based cluster

-> [AZURE.NOTE] The following steps use SSH and the Hadoop command.
+ SSH and the Hadoop command  > [AZURE.NOTE] The following steps use SSH and the Hadoop command.
 For other methods of running MapReduce jobs, see [Use MapReduce in Hadoop on HDInsight](/documentation/articles/hdinsight-use-mapreduce).

+
 1. Use the following command to upload the package to your HDInsight cluster:

         scp target/scaldingwordcount-1.0-SNAPSHOT.jar username@clustername-ssh.azurehdinsight.cn: